 You have HIV.
 Now, you’re getting symptoms you’ve never had before.
 Perhaps you’re dropping weight for no reason or can’t seem to shake a nagging cough.

 Why are you feeling sick?

 It’s possible your HIV isn’t under control.
-That’s more likely to happen if you’re not on antiretroviral therapy (ART), medicines that fight the virus.
-It can also happen if you aren’t taking ART correctly, or the drugs don’t work for you.
+That’s most likely to happen if you’re not on antiretroviral therapy (ART), medicines that fight the virus.
+However, it can also happen if you aren’t taking ART correctly, or if the drugs aren't working for you.

 When HIV grows uncontrollably, the amount of virus in your blood goes up and hurts your immune system.
 It destroys cells called CD4s.
 Without enough of these, your body has a hard time fighting common infections and other health problems that it could normally handle easily.

 Call your doctor if you get new symptoms.
-She can get to the bottom of what’s wrong and find ways to help you feel better.
+They can get to the bottom of what’s wrong and find ways to help you feel better.

 HIV Symptoms and Treatment

 Weight loss: Shedding pounds without trying is an obvious sign that your HIV may be going in the wrong direction.
 Untreated HIV itself or infections you get because of it can make you lose weight.
 Plus, if you’re sick, you may not feel like eating.

 If you lose 10% or more of your body weight (like 15 pounds if you weigh 150 pounds), you could have what’s called wasting syndrome.
 You also have diarrhea, weakness, and fever for about a month.
 This mostly affects people with advanced HIV.